Sinthiya1/prework-study-guide/README.md

 # prework-study-guide
-There is a form that contains HTML,CSS and JS
+This is my first webpage that I created by myself and this page contains HTML,CSS and JS.